LanderVT/Mass-balance-reconstruction-/README.md

 1) Temperature measured at 2m above the ground (Temp)
 2) Precipitation (Prec)
 3) Yearly (1 Oct - 30 Sept) precipitation (Pter)

+The provided .matlab file can be used to interpolate the 3-hourly meteorological data to hourly data.